safalkhanal/Illumio-Ansible-Collection/README.md

 ## Features

 * Add unmanaged workloads to PCE
-* Assign labels to unmanaged workloads
 * Add managed workload to PCE *
-* Assign labels to managed workload
+* Assign labels to workloads (both managed & unmanaged)
 * Add single label data to Illumio PCE
 * Add multiple label data using csv file
 * Get the list of labels from PCE